CalCAP CARB Technical Program Summary

 The California Capital Access Program (CalCAP) encourages banks and other financial institutions to make loans to small businesses.
 CalCAP is administered by the California Pollution Control Financing Authority.

 CalCAP is a loan loss reserve program which may provide up to 100% coverage on certain loan defaults.
-By participating in CalCAP, lenders have available to them a proven credit enhancement to meet the financing needs of California's small businesses.
+By participating in CalCAP, financial institutions have available to them a proven credit enhancement to address the financing needs of California's small businesses.

 Eligible Uses of Loan Proceeds

-The maximum loan amount is $5 million (maximum of $2.5 million enrolled over a 3 year period), and can be enrolled for up to five years.
-The maximum interest rate a lender may charge on any single loan is 20% annual percentage rate (APR).
-Lenders set the terms and conditions of the loans and decide which loans to enroll into the CalCAP/CARB Program.
+The maximum loan amount is $5 million (maximum of $2.5 million enrolled over a three year period) and can be enrolled for up to five years.
+The maximum interest rate a participating financial institution may charge on any single loan is 20% annual percentage rate (APR).
+Participating financial institutions set the terms and conditions of the loans and decide which loans to enroll into the CalCAP/CARB Program.
 CalCAP, in conjunction with CARB, the Independent Contributor, contributes up to 14% of the principal balance enrolled to a loss reserve account.

 Loans or Terminal Rental Adjustment Clause (TRAC) leases can be short or long-term, have fixed or variable rates, be secured or unsecured, and bear any type of amortization schedule.

 Any federal or state-chartered bank, savings association, certified Community Development Financial Institutions (CDFI), or credit union is eligible to participate in CalCAP.
-A lender must certify that it is in good standing with its regulatory body (Federal Reserve, Federal Deposit Insurance Corporation (FDIC), Comptroller of Currency, Thrift Supervision, National Credit Union Administration (NCUA), or state banking authority).
+A financial institution must certify that it is in good standing with its regulatory body (Federal Reserve, Federal Deposit Insurance Corporation (FDIC), Comptroller of Currency, Thrift Supervision, National Credit Union Administration (NCUA), or state banking authority).
 Finance Lenders and others may also be eligible.

 How the Program Works